rollerworks/search/doc/overview.rst

 using object-oriented PHP code as the interface.

-In this chapter we will take a short tour of the various components, which put together form the RollerworksSearch Component as a whole.
+In this chapter we will take a short tour of the various components, which put together form RollerworksSearch as a whole.
 You will learn key terminology used throughout the rest of this book and will gain an understanding of the classes you will work with as you integrate RollerworksSearch into your application.